Griffin Dunne

-Thomas Griffin Dunne (born June 8, 1955) is an American actor, director and producer.
-Known for his performances on film and television he has received nominations for an Academy Award, Golden Globe Award and Primetime Emmy Award.
+Thomas Griffin Dunne (born June 8, 1955) is an American actor, director, and producer.
+Known for his performances on film and television, he has received nominations for an Academy Award, Golden Globe Award, and Primetime Emmy Award.

 Dunne is the oldest child of journalist Dominick Dunne and activist Ellen Beatriz and studied acting at the Neighborhood Playhouse School of the Theatre.
-He made his film acting debut in The Other Side of the Mountain (1975).
+He made his film-acting debut in The Other Side of the Mountain (1975).
 He portrayed Jack Goodman in the John Landis comedy horror film An American Werewolf in London (1981) and Paul Hackett in Martin Scorsese's black comedy After Hours (1985), for which he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 He also acted in supporting roles in My Girl (1991), Straight Talk (1992), Quiz Show (1994), Dallas Buyers Club (2013), The French Dispatch (2021), and Caught Stealing (2025).

-As a filmmaker, he made his directorial debut with the short Duke of Groove (1995) which was nominated for the Academy Award for Best Live Action Short Film.
-He made his feature length directorial debut with Addicted to Love (1997) followed by Practical Magic (1998) and The Accidental Husband (2008).
+As a filmmaker, he made his directorial debut with the short Duke of Groove (1995), which was nominated for the Academy Award for Best Live Action Short Film.
+He made his feature-length directorial debut with Addicted to Love (1997) followed by Practical Magic (1998) and The Accidental Husband (2008).
 He also directed the Netflix documentary Joan Didion: The Center Will Not Hold (2017).
-On television, he guest starred on Frasier for which he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+On television, he guest-starred on Frasier for which he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 He also took guest roles in House of Lies (2013–2014), I Love Dick (2016–2017), This Is Us (2018–2022), Goliath (2019–2021), and Only Murders in the Building (2024).

 Early life

 Thomas Griffin Dunne was born on June 8, 1955, in New York City.
 He is the oldest child of Ellen Beatriz (née Griffin) and Dominick Dunne.
 His father was born and raised in an Irish Catholic family, while his maternal grandfather was Irish-American and his maternal grandmother was from Sonora, Mexico.
 He is the older brother of Alexander and Dominique Dunne.
 His mother founded the victims' rights organization Justice for Homicide Victims after Dominique's murder in 1982.
 His father was a journalist, producer, writer, and actor.
 He is also a nephew of writers John Gregory Dunne and Joan Didion.
 Raised in Los Angeles, Dunne attended the Fay School in Southborough, Massachusetts, and Fountain Valley School in Colorado Springs, where he developed an interest in acting, appearing in many school plays.
-He was scheduled to perform in a school production of Othello when, on the eve of a performance, a teacher found him smoking marijuana.
-Dunne was subsequently expelled, and moved back to New York to pursue his acting interests.
+He was scheduled to perform in a school production of Othello, when on the eve of a performance, a teacher found him smoking marijuana.
+Dunne was subsequently expelled and moved back to New York City to pursue his acting interests.
 He studied acting at the Neighborhood Playhouse School of the Theatre under Sanford Meisner.